Pocketkid2/cs260fall2023/README.md

 * Supports existing user authentication (backend endpoint `/auth/login` (see `auth_router.js`) as well as `login.html` page)
 * Stores and retrieves credentials in MongoDB (see `data.js`)
 * Restricts application functionality based upon authentication (see `/public/scripts/main.js` which loads navigation tabs based on login status)

+## Startup WebSocket Deliverables

+The difference between this and the previous deliverable assignment is that now the chat page functions correctly.
+Logged in users can see the navigation tab button for it, and when they go to the page, they are connected to the chat interface.
+All active and logged in users are displayed in the box (users who are also connected to the chat feature) and the chatbox works as you would expect it to.

+* Backend listens for WebSocket connection (see `index.js` after line 46)
+* Frontend makes WebSocket connection (see `public/scripts/chat.js`)
+* Data sent over WebSocket connection (`public/scripts/chat.js` line 63 and `index.js` lines 91, 98, 108, and 117)
+* WebSocket data displayed in the application interface (You can see this on the site when you are logged in)